DellieKate/travelApp-project-back-end/README.md

 Back End Deployment link: https://travelapp-project-back-end.onrender.com

-This project is part of a full-staack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows vax to explore cities, activities, and travel essentials for different countries.
+This project is part of a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to explore cities, activities, and travel essentials for different countries.
 It includes features for creating, reading, updating and deleting (CRUD) travel-related data.

 # Table of Contents
 1. [Project Overview](#project-overview)